clemenceroumy/HLTB-wearOS/README.md

 Based on the **HLTB website** https://howlongtobeat.com/

+**Next** :
+- Possibility to search and add game
-**Next** : Optimize code to improve battery saving.
+- Optimize code to improve battery saving.

-HowLongToBeat on WearOS.
+HowLongToBeat, but on WearOS.
 - Retrieve your HLTB games status by category.
 - Select a game to start a stopwatch and save your timed session at the end of it.
 - See an history of your sessions.